-Dr. Reid attended public school in Merlin but after his family moved to Chatham in 1921 he attended the Central School in Chatham.
-After graduating high School at Chatham Collegiate Institute, he attended The University of Toronto Faculty of Medicine.
-He graduated M.D. in 1938 and then he interned for 1 1/2 years at St. Michael’s Hospital in Toronto.
+Dr. William Reid initially attended public school in Merlin but after his family moved to Chatham in 1921 he attended the Central School in Chatham.
+After graduating high school from Chatham Collegiate Institute, he attended The University of Toronto Faculty of Medicine.
+He graduated M.D. in 1938 and interned for 1 1/2 years at St. Michael’s Hospital in Toronto.

 Dr. Reid married Isobel Crawford McCullough on the 7th of September, 1940 in Fort William (now known as Thunder Bay), Ontario.
-Mrs. Reid was born on the 13th of November, 1914.
+Mrs. Reid was born in Fort William, Ontario on the 13th of November, 1914.
 She was the eldest of 3 children born to Dr. Crawford Campbell McCullough and the former Grace Margaret Campbell MacTavish.
 In 1921 the McCullough family resided at 225 N. Syndicate Road in Fort William (Thunder Bay).
-Her father was a surgeon.
-She had 2 younger brothers, Donald and John.
-Donald was a pilot who was killed in action during World War II.
+Her father was a surgeon and her siblings were; Donald Robert McCullough and John C. McCullough.

 After their marriage, Dr. and Mrs. Reid resided at 312 Lonsdale Road in Toronto.

 Dr. and Mrs. Reid had 4 children, 3 sons and 1 daughter; Donald, John, Robert and Ann.

 In April of 1940, Dr. Reid enlisted in the Royal Canadian Air Force Medical Corp during World War II.
 He was deployed to England and Italy.
 Dr. Reid was a squadron leader.
-Dr. Reid was seriously injured in an airplane crash on the 21st of November, 1944 and he was sent home to recover.
+Dr. Reid was seriously injured in an airplane crash on the 21st of November, 1944.
+He was discharged and sent home to Chatham to recover.

-After being discharged from the Air Force he entered a general medical practice in Chatham with a specialty in anesthesiology.
+After he convalesced, Dr. Reid began a general medical practice in Chatham with a specialty in anesthesiology.
 He served as the President of the Kent County Medical Society in 1948.

-*Dr. Reid is featured on the ‘Gathering Our Heroes’ website.
+*Dr. Reid is also featured on the ‘Gathering Our Heroes’ website.